juliogomez/devops/README.md

 You can now test both user interfaces.
 Point your browser to *http://\<ui-hostname>:<home_router_port>* and you should get *myhero* splash page, where you can see the available options, vote and check the results.

-For WebEx Teams run the following command from your workstation terminal:
+For Webex run the following command from your workstation terminal:

 ```shell
 curl http://<spark-hostname>:<home_router_port>/hello/<your_WebEx_Teams_email_address>